Mannhattan/recruitment-event/README.md

 ### Usage
 ##### Routes:

+Whole app binds to a `localhost` address and has these routes (managed by gateway):

 * `/` - frontend app
 * `/admin` - admin panel (default login: admin | default password: admin)
 * `/api` - backend api